UW-UPL/Git-Tutorial/highlevel-git/README.md

 Lastly, the section `Untracked files: ` simply lists us the files that aren't currently under version control-- usually, these are brand new files, and git has never saved them in a previous commit.
 Let's go ahead and demonstrate how to add files during staging.

 It's pretty simple.
 Just type: `git add <path-to-filename>` to add it to the stage.
 In our example, we'd use the commands: `git add README.txt` and `git add file_one.txt`.
+Shown below is the result of calling `git status` after staging those two files.

 ![git-add-files-staged](git-add-files-staged.png)